segment-boneyard/nightmare/Readme.md

 ```

 ##### ['web-preferences'].preloadPath
-Specifies a file to add to Nightmare's preload.
+Specifies an absolute file path to add to Nightmare's preload.
 (The generated preload file is written to Electron's `userData` path.)

 #### .useragent(useragent)
 Set the `useragent` used by electron.